titushoe/coding-task-2/testfiles/REMARKS.md

     1) How acts the code run-time and how big is the storage-usage ?
        The run-time and the storage-usage will be expanding if we had more data in the input.
-       If we would change the code for a better manner of this we should test this code with bigger data sets and check the bottlenecks with added go-packages like "benchmarks" or "perf" and then we could see which code parts needs a better coding.
+       Before we could change the code for a better manner of this we should test this code with bigger data sets and check the bottlenecks with added go-packages like "benchmarks" or "perf" and then we could see which code parts needs a better coding.